vega/vega/docs/docs/api/debugging.md

 permalink: /docs/api/debugging/index.html
 ---

 A collection of methods for **debugging** Vega visualizations at runtime.
 All examples below assume that the [Vega View](../view) instance to debug has been bound to the `view` variable.
+To access the view in the [online editor](https://vega.github.io/editor), open the debug console and use `VEGA_DEBUG.view`.

 ## Debugging Methods